Property Management Vendor Shopping Answering Service

 Those questions need guardrails. iando.ai documents what the resident reports and uses approved escalation language without giving safety, legal, health, or habitability advice.

 Yes, when it stays inside approved intake and update language.
-It should capture the owner's concern, resident impact, proof, vendor status, approval pressure, and the next approved step.
+It should capture the owner's concern, resident impact, proof, vendor status, approval pressure, and the next approved step without promising cost, timing, or repair outcomes.

 Only within rules the property manager approves.
 Vendor selection, cost approval, reimbursement, insurance, legal, safety, and habitability questions should go to staff.

-It can reduce blank missed calls and vague updates by giving owners a fast, specific first answer and giving staff better context for follow-up.
+It can reduce missed calls with no context and vague updates by giving owners a fast, specific first answer and giving staff better context for follow-up.

-Why create a specific vendor shopping call plan?
+Why create a specific vendor shopping call path?

 Because an owner who is close to calling another vendor has different intent than a routine maintenance caller.
 The call needs proof, deadline, approval, resident, and vendor context immediately.